abressiddique/react--assignments/README.md

 This repository contains a collection of assignments completed using **React**.
 Each assignment demonstrates different aspects of React development, including component-based architecture, state management, and routing.

-## Assignments Overview

-alot of assignments

-(Replace the placeholders with specific details about each assignment.)

 ## Project Setup